 As computer technology in the field of emergency medical services continues to become more popular, computers will be used in this course for several assignments.
 All students have access to computers and printers on the South Plains College Reese campus.
 Students will be expected to utilize computers to access assignments and classroom resources.
 All registered students are supplied with a working email account from South Plains College.
-In order to take exams, students must have their user name and password.
+In order to take exams, students must have their username and password.
 Cell phone usage during clinical rotations will be restricted to obtaining a signature from the preceptor at the end of the shift.
 Computer usage during clinicals will be restricted to use in a lounge or breakroom, where Private information can be kept private, and only to be used during down time.
-A Charge nurse, RN preceptor, or paramedic Preceptor should know the student's location at all times, and documentation should be saved for after clinical hours in the event that the site has activities to be performed
+A Charge nurse, RN preceptor, or paramedic Preceptor should always know the student's location, and documentation should be saved for after clinical hours in the event that the site has activities to be performed

-Documentation should only be placed in a notebook and adequately discarded when the student is finished with documentation to prevent a breech of HIPPA.
+Documentation should only be placed in a Notebook and discarded appropriately when the student is finished with documentation to prevent a breech of HIPPA.

-ALL STUDENTS ARE EXPECTED TO KNOW THEIR SPC STUDENT USER NAME AND PASSWORD.
+ALL STUDENTS ARE EXPECTED TO KNOW THEIR SPC STUDENT USERNAME AND PASSWORD.